 What you are now is what you have been, what you will be is what you do now. — The Buddha

-Beginning in childhood and throughout our adult lives, we receive many messages about money from family members, friends, co-workers, popular culture and our faith community.
+Beginning in childhood and throughout our adult lives, we receive many messages about money from family members, friends, co-workers, popular culture, and our faith community.
 These messages are often conflicting.
 How money is managed and spent can be a source of confusion and conflict in our close relationships.
-Understanding one's personal story and the values that are at the root of one's relationship with money is an important step in creating a spiritually healthy relationship with money.
-For this reason, the central stories in this workshop will be the money autobiographies of the participants.
+Understanding one’s personal story and the values that are at the root of one’s relationship with money is an important step in creating a spiritually healthy relationship with money.
+For this reason, the central stories in this workshop will be participants' money autobiographies.

 The money autobiographies are a significant component of this workshop.
-Please send an email a few days prior to the workshop attaching Workshop 1, Handout 3, and reminding participants to prepare their stories.
+A few days prior to the workshop, please send an email reminding participants to prepare their stories and attaching Workshop 1, Handout 3.

 This workshop will:

 - Offer an opportunity for participants to share their money autobiographies

 - Invite participants to consider the impact of their childhood family values on present-day attitudes and behaviors

 - Introduce participants to generational differences in money attitudes and behaviors

 - Provide a process for participants to identify some of their life aspirations, reflecting on whether they are using their financial resources in a way that is consistent with their values and with Unitarian Universalist theology and values.